YueLiPicasso/OCanrenTutorial/Installation/README.md

 # Installation

-I give an overview of OCanren installation, then follows detailed explanation of some steps.
-Note that glitches may occur, and the flow of actions demonstrated below only _represents_ a typical successful installation.
-Please raise an issue in case you meet any problem.
+I begin with an overview of OCanren installation, then follows detailed explanation of some steps.
+Note that the flow of actions demonstrated below only _represents_ a typical successful installation, and glitches may occur when you work through this chapter.
+Please do not hesitate to raise an issue in case you meet any problem.

 ## Overview